Amish way of life: Weddings

-Weddings are held at anytime of the year, though not generally in December–February.
-The bride may pick whatever color dress she desires.
+Weddings are held at any time of the year, though not generally during December–February.
+The bride may pick whatever color wedding dress she desires.
 She wears no makeup and will not receive an engagement or wedding ring because the Ordnung prohibits personal jewelry.

-The marriage ceremony itself may take several hours, followed by a community reception that includes a banquet and singing.
+The wedding ceremony may take several hours, followed by a community reception with a banquet and singing.
 Newlyweds spend the wedding night at the home of the bride's parents.

 Celery used to be one of the symbolic foods served at Amish weddings.
 Flowers would be used instead of celery to decorate the house.
 Rather than immediately taking up housekeeping, the newlywed couple will spend several weeks on a trip to a place they desire.

 Retirement

-When the Amish choose to retire is not fixed.
-Retirement is usually between the ages of fifty and seventy.
-The elderly do not go to a retirement facility; they remain at home.
-Often there is an adjacent dwelling, called the Grossdaadi Haus, where grandparents take up residence.
+The age at which Amish individuals retire varies, but it is usually between fifty and seventy.
+Older people do not go to a retirement facility; they remain at home.
+There is often an adjacent dwelling comparable to a mother-in-law property called the Grossdaadi Haus in which grandparents reside.
 Retired people continue to help with work on the farm and within the home.

-The elderly maintain social contacts through community events, such as frolics, auctions, weddings, and holidays.

-If the aged become ill or infirm, then the women of the family take up caring for them.
+Older people maintain social contacts through community events, such as frolics, auctions, weddings, and holidays.
+If older adults become ill or infirm, the family's women care for them.

 Lifestyle and culture

 Amish lifestyle is dictated by the Ordnung (German, meaning: order), which differs slightly from community to community, and, within a community, from district to district (there are over 25 different Amish, Mennonite, and Brethren church groups in Lancaster County).
 What is acceptable in one community may not be acceptable in another.
-Groups may separate over matters such as the width of a hat-brim, the color of buggies, or various other issues.
+Groups may separate over matters such as the width of a hat brim, the color of buggies, or various other issues.
 The use of tobacco (excluding cigarettes, which are considered "worldly") and moderate use of alcohol are generally permitted, particularly among older and more conservative groups.